simp/pupmod-simp-stunnel/README.md

 relative to the chroot path if set and is expected to be a directory.
 Valid
 Options: Absolute Path Default: /etc/pki/cacerts.

-* `client_nets`: Set this if you don't want to allow all IP addresses to access this encrypted channel.
+* `trusted_nets`: Set this if you don't want to allow all IP addresses to access this encrypted channel.
 This only makes sense for servers.

   Example: